tdpetrou/News-Event-Classification/README.md

 * This mysql db is accessed through ajax requests which then display the articles by event type on the web.

-* A daily cron job is run to execute scraping, cleaning, labeling and writing to database on a daily basis.
+* A daily cron job is run to execute scraping, cleaning, labeling and writing to the database.